phifour/CompanyDashboard/README.md

 This program has been written in AngularJS.
-Dashboard is based on https://github.com/rdash/rdash-angular Files are checked every five seconds for updates.
+Dashboard is based on https://github.com/rdash/rdash-angular Files are checked every three seconds for updates.

 ## Using the App